oleg-astakhov/microservices-demo/README.md

 Other players can join in too, and there's a leaderboard that displays the top players and their scores.

-Here's the frontend looks like:
+Here's how the frontend looks like:

 ![The UI of the demo application](./images/frontend_light_v2.png "The UI of the demo application")